ryba3310/Fail2ban_map/README.md

 - ✅️ Use psycopg2 module for DB client

 - ⚠️  Set path globbing for fail2ban log files

+- ✅️  Add Grafana user with read-only rights

 - ⚠️  Setup dashboard in Grafana

+- ✅️  Check DB if ip metadata is already inserted and abort API request

+- ⚠️  Add option to recheck all metadata for all ips in DB

+- ⚠️  Add GitHub actions CI/CD pipeline

+- ✅️  Use python generator

-- ⚠️ Parse and add more granuality to parsed data
+- ✅️  Parse and add more granuality to parsed data

 - ⚠️  Seperate diffrent jails

 - ⚠️  Switch to SQLAlchemy ORM model

-- ⚠️ Find and delete unbanned records from DB

 - ⚠️  Prepare Dockerfile and docker-compose file

 - ⚠️  Get core functionality and tidy up code